 - There can be no marriage without free consent and such consent should not be obtained by means of coercion, fraud or undue influence.

 - The parties to a Muslim marriage may enter into any ante-nuptial or post-nuptial agreement which is enforceable by law provided it is reasonable and not opposed to the policy of Islam.
-Same is the case with a contract.
+The same is the case with a contract.

 - The terms of a marriage contract may also be altered within legal limits to suit individual cases.

 - Although discouraged both by the holy Quran and Hadith, yet like any other contract, there is also provision for the breach of the marriage contract.

 The Parsi Marriage and Divorce Act, 1936 governs the matrimonial relations of Parsis in India.
 The Act defines the word ‘Parsi’ as a Parsi Zoroastrian.
 A Zoroastrian is a person who professes the Zoroastrian religion.
 It has a racial significance.
 Every marriage, as well as divorce under this Act, is required to be registered in accordance with the procedure prescribed in the Act.